 Answer: Apple watches like Fitbit’s were not intended to read data or be worn on the ankle.
 There are many ankle bands (not Apple’s or Fitbit’s official) that you can buy on Amazon.
 However, accuracy is not guaranteed.
 The best way to wear an Apple watch is on your wrist like it was designed to be worn.

-Can I wear Apple Watch Ultra on the Ankle?
+Can I wear the Apple Watch Ultra on the Ankle?

 Answer: Apple Watch Ultra is a premium rugged smartwatch that is designed for rough use.
 The watch is originally designed to be worn on your wrists but you can also wear it on your Ankle if you want to track your running sessions.
 If you are interested in knowing the accuracy of Apple Watches, do check this guide where I’ve discussed the accuracy of Apple Watches in detail.